 Vivo V5s Review | Review Of Vivo V5s

 Design & Build Quality:

-Apart from the beautiful matte black color the design, the Vivo V5s is looking exactly same as the Vivo V5 Plus.
-I think most of the gadgets lover would love to see the devices in matte black color variant and they can even pay some extra buks for that.
+Apart from the beautiful matte black colour the design, the Vivo V5s is looking exactly same as the Vivo V5 Plus.
+I think most of the gadgets lover would love to see the devices in matte black colour variant and they can even pay some extra bucks for that.
 The apple has started the trend by launching the full black variants of iPhone, then OnePlus launched the matte black variant of OnePlus 3T and now Vivo, hope other brands will also follow this trend soon.

 On the left side of Vivo V5s, you have the hybrid SIM slot.
 The bottom of the device has a 3.5mm audio jack, micro-USB port, mic, and the speaker grille.
 A 13-megapixel camera along with a single LED flash is placed on top-right of the rear side with Vivo branding at the centre.

 The company had a good chance to correct the mistake made with Vivo V5 by launching the Rs.
 18k range device without the full HD display.
 It is very important for any device to have a very good display because the display is the part of any smartphone which user will interact the most.